GabbardDesigns/dentelabe/README.md

   - CSS

 Dente labe is a canvas API game that was developed to provide minutes of fun for all.
 Although the game is not finished, the code Louisville requirements should have been met.

-This game was born out of an idea my kids and I had for a game when we attended a halloween game jam.
-I mentioned the "scariest" thing about halloweeen was the cavities and "tooth pain".
+This game was born out of an idea my kids and I had for a game when we attended a Halloween game jam.
+I mentioned the "scariest" thing about Halloween was the cavities and "tooth pain".
 The kids loved this idea for a game and so "dente labe" was born.
-All rtwork, sound effects, and game design are mine.
+All artwork, sound effects, and game design are mine.
 The background track is Blippy Trance by Kevin MacLeod.

 This is a work in progress and has a lot of room for improvement in refactoring and dryer code.
-This is the first javascript game I have created, so keep that in mind as you review it.
+This is the first JavaScript game I have created, so keep that in mind as you review it.

-Also, this was initially create as a part of code louisville, and since it was uncertain if using using Canvas API would meet the requirements, I have also met the following:
+Also, this was initially create as a part of code Louisville, and since it was uncertain if using Canvas API would meet the requirements, I have also met the following:

 CL REQUIREMENTS (Installation, test files, and logins at the bottom of this file)
 -------------